 As detailed in Art.
 7 of the Study Course Regulations available at the link below:

-1. The final examination for the master's degree consists of a design or analysis activity in the field of telecommunications engineering agreed upon with an instructor (supervisor), and developed by the student with a personal contribution, followed by the drafting of a written report (dissertation) and its discussion in front of the master's degree committee referred to in a subsequent paragraph.
+1. The final examination for the Second-cycle degree consists of a design or analysis activity in the field of telecommunications engineering agreed upon with a professor/instructor (supervisor), and developed by the student with a personal contribution, followed by the drafting of a written report (dissertation) and its discussion in front of the Second-cycle degree committee referred to in a subsequent paragraph.

 2. The dissertation must be written and discussed in English.

-3. The Master's Degree Committee consists of at least five members and is appointed by the Director of the Department in accordance with the University Teaching Regulations.
+3. The Second-cycle degree Committee consists of at least five members and is appointed by the Director of the Department in accordance with the University Teaching Regulations.

 5. In order to be admitted to the final examination, the student must have successfully passed, within ten days of the date set for the examination, the assessment relating to all the activities envisaged in the official study plan for a total of at least 96 ECTS credits.